 Phillip looked at the darkened window again.
 "I suppose that means something?" he said.
 He slurred his words a bit.

 "It means I know who the Phantom is," said the captain.
-"I've known for some time, but I wasn't sure what to do about it.
-Now I am."
 He opened the case and let everyone look inside; the red velvet interior held four antique pistols, polished to a shine.

 "And what are you going to do with those?" said Phillip.

 "Isn't it obvious?
-I'm going to take you outside and drill a hole in your skull," said the captain, jaw clenched.
-Andrew dropped his glass.
-Phillip did not react.
+I'm going to take you outside and drill a hole in your skull.
+Because you're the Phantom.”

 Phillip sighed.
 "I suppose you have some sort of explanation for why that would make any sense at all?"